cosc-course-starter-codes/COSC-A319-A2-ethernet-parser-async/README.md

 like idle signal, generally a high voltage level on the wire, or all `1` bits.
 You can find idle signal by searching for repeated `FF` octets.

+A new DIX Ethernet II packet is signified by a preamble of 8 bytes (octets) of alternating 1s and 0s.
+In hexadecimal, this preamble is `AA AA AA AA AA AA AA AA`.

-A new Ethernet packet is signified by a preamble of 7 bytes (octets) of alternating 1s and 0s, followed by a 1-byte *start frame delimiter (SFD)* `10101011`.
+A new IEEE 802.3 Ethernet packet is signified by a preamble of 7 bytes (octets) of alternating 1s and 0s, followed by a 1-byte *start frame delimiter (SFD)* `10101011`.
 In hexadecimal, this preamble and SFD sequence is `AA AA AA AA AA AA AA AB`.

 An Ethernet frame is the layer 2 routing portion of the packet, and begins immediately after the SFD.

-So, to find an Ethernet frame in a stream of data, you'll need to first identify the preamble and SFD.
+So, to find an Ethernet frame in a stream of data, you'll need to first identify the preamble (and SFD, if relevant).
 Then, capture from the octet after the SFD until you see 12 or more octets of idle signal.
 The captured packet can then be trimmed of the additional idle signal and parsed.
 Use the frame check sequence to ensure that you've captured a complete frame.

+To verify that you have captured the correct type of packet, you can inspect the third field of the frame, which is the first differing field between the two frame formats.
+In Ethernet II, this field is the EtherType, which will always have a value greater than the maximum frame length of 1536 octets (= `0x0600`).
+In IEEE 802.3, this field is the frame payload length, which will always be less than the maximum length of 1500 octets.
+Thus, checking that the field beginning immediately after the MAC addressing field (octets 12-13 of the frame) is greater than `0x0600` confirms that the frame is an Ethernet II frame; otherwise, it is an IEEE 802.3 frame.

 ## Your Assignment